 Country: Ethiopia, South Africa, Tanzania, Uganda, Zambia

-Lead executing agency: Ethiopia: Ministry of Environment, Forest and Climate Change; South Africa: Department of Water and Sanitation; Tanzania: Ministry of Water and Irrigation; Uganda: Ministry of Water and Environment; Zambia: Ministry of Water Development, Sanitation and Environmental Protection
+Lead executing agency: Ethiopia: Ministry of Environment, Forest and Climate Change; South Africa: Department of Water and Sanitation and Department of Trade, Industry and Competition; Tanzania: Ministry of Water and Irrigation; Uganda: Ministry of Water and Environment; Zambia: Ministry of Water Development, Sanitation and Environmental Protection

 For multiple years now, the World Economic Forum’s Global Risk Report has been highlighting water-related threats as the greatest risk to economic development in the immediate future.
 These threats are closely related to the availability and quality of natural resources such as soil, water, wetlands and natural diversity and the way these resources are managed.